 Now we can see the result after application of this LEFT function with the combination of VALUE.
 Refer Below picture:

-Hence, we can see that the result is 123 of cell address D3 because after application of function, it extracts the three value from cell B3 from the leftmost i.e. 123.
+Hence, we can see that the result is 123 of cell address D3 because, after the application of the function, it extracts the three value from cell B3 from the leftmost i.e. 123.
 Simultaneously, we can use this function for all the below cell which could save lots of time.

 The LEFT Function can be used with the date as well.
 But the only condition is that it should be in number format, not in the text.

 We can refer the below pic for more clarification:

 We can see the formula in cell address E4,

 The result is correct which is 20 after application of LEFT Function with num_chars as 2,